YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 |--------|---------------|------|--------|------------|
 |Accuracy|          0.799| 0.761|   0.627|       0.712|

-**Observation:** We observed the count vectorizer feature data set resulted in better accuracy(0.799) rather than other feature vectors data sets.
+**Observation:** We observed the count vectorizer feature vector set resulted in better accuracy(0.799) rather than other feature vectors sets.
+Word2Vec applied PCA feature vectors set has better accuracy rather than Word2vec feature vector set.

 We adjusted parameters SVM to improve better accuracy with count vectorizer feature data set.
 SVM has also parameters for regularization.
 C is the inverse strength of the regularization.
 Gamma is the kernel coefficient and if Gamma set ‘auto’, it uses 1 / number of features.
 SVM has kernel parameter for kernel trick, which is a simple method where a non linear data is projected onto a higher dimension space so as to make it easier to classify the data where it could be linearly divided by a plane[ ].
 We trained by making several model with three type of penalty, C, and other parameters. kernels, C, and gamma values.
+Sigmoid Kernel refer from neural network field and is equivalent to a two-layer, perceptron neural network [].

 ```
 svm_clf = SVM(kernel='sigmoid')